Lynnwood-Pricedale, Pennsylvania

-Lynnwood-Pricedale is a census-designated place (CDP) in Fayette and Westmoreland counties in the commonwealth of Pennsylvania, United States.
+Lynnwood-Pricedale is a census-designated place (CDP) in Fayette and Westmoreland counties in the Pennsylvania.
 The population was 2,031 at the 2010 census, down from 2,168 at the 2000 census.
 The community of Lynwood is located in Fayette County's Washington Township, while Pricedale is part of Westmoreland County's Rostraver Township.

 Geography

 Lynnwood-Pricedale is located in the northwestern corner of Fayette County and the southwestern corner of Westmoreland County at 40°8′1″N 79°51′13″W (40.133506, -79.853685).
 It is bordered by Fairhope and Naomi to the south, and by the boroughs of Belle Vernon and North Belle Vernon to the west.
 The southwestern border of the CDP is the Monongahela River, which forms the Washington County line.
 The borough of Dunlevy is directly across the river from Lynnwood-Pricedale.

 Interstate 70 passes through the northern part of the CDP, with access from Exit 43 (Pennsylvania Route 201).
 I-70 leads east 15 mi to the Pennsylvania Turnpike at New Stanton and west 25 mi to Washington.

-According to the United States Census Bureau, the Lynnwood-Pricedale CDP has a total area of 3.31 sqkm, of which 3.21 sqkm is land and 0.10 sqkm, or 2.91%, is water.
+According to the U.S. Census Bureau, the Lynnwood-Pricedale CDP has a total area of 3.31 sqkm, of which 3.21 sqkm is land and 0.10 sqkm, or 2.91%, is water.